stephaneVercouillieBMID/slate/source/index.html.md

 ` tag:sixdots.be,2016-06:acr_basic` : Basic level will let the User the choice to use either fingerprint (if Device is compatible) or his PIN.
 ` tag:sixdots.be,2016-06:acr_advanced`: Advanced level will force the User to use his PIN.

-Is there any .NET sample code available?
+>## Is there any .NET sample code available?
-Please check the following link, https://docs.microsoft.com/en-us/aspnet/core/migration/1x-to-2x/identity-2x
+Please check the following link,

+https://docs.microsoft.com/en-us/aspnet/core/migration/1x-to-2x/identity-2x

+>## Is GET request supported?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI4MTQyMDA0NywyMDI5MjgzNjg2LDE4Mz
+eyJoaXN0b3J5IjpbMTcxNDM5NDA0OSwyMDI5MjgzNjg2LDE4Mz
 QxNjA5MjksLTQzNTc2Njg0NiwtOTYxMjI3MDMyXX0=
 -->